microsoft/azure-quantum-python/CONTRIBUTING.md

 1. Re-run/Re-record all unit tests against the live-service (you can run `./eng/Record-Tests.ps1`)
 1. If necessary, adjust the convenience layer for breaking-changes or to expose new features
 1. Add new unit-tests for new features and record them too
-#### Recordings ####

-To read more about how to create and update recordings for testing code that interacts with a live API, see the [Azure Quantum Unit tests README](./azure-quantum/tests/README.md).

 ### Building the `azure-quantum` Package wheel ###